websemantics/lcss2php/README.md

 ```php
 $variables = (new Lcss2php($files))->ignore(['Color', 'Dimension'])->all();
 ```
 Notice that, there are two different variable types for each lanaguage (`Less`, `Scss`).
-For a list of all the type, check class `Type` at `lcss2php/src/Node/Type.php`.
+For a list of all the types, check class `Type` at `lcss2php/src/Node/Type.php`.

 ## Example